mridubhatnagar/blogs-backup/ckzo3av5j0gbbo2s18wri6aj8.md

 Marathon wasn't like a typical overcrowded marathon.
 Everyone was on their own.
 It was nice to see seasoned runners crossing you.
 One of them appeared to be talking out loud to himself.
 Powerful self-talk so that he finishes the run.

 One of the roads had no vehicle traffic.
 We could see Peahens, 5-7 dogs.
 The morning of 13th February while on the marathon also began with a strange encounter with dogs.
-Haha.
+Haha, survived and alive.

 ![WhatsApp Image 2022-02-15 at 1.17.59 PM.jpeg](https://cdn.hashnode.com/res/hashnode/image/upload/v1644925606330/jZlcgKWB4.jpeg)